pexip/os-python2.7/Doc/library/os.rst

           O_NDELAY
           O_NONBLOCK
           O_NOCTTY
+          O_SHLOCK
+          O_EXLOCK

-   The above constants are only available on Unix.
+   These constants are only available on Unix.

 .. data:: O_BINARY